-- twin-to-twin transfusion syndrome - Twin-to-twin syndrome is a condition of the placenta that develops only with identical twins that share a placenta.
+- Twin-twin transfusion syndrome - Twin-twin syndrome is a condition of the placenta that develops only with identical twins that share a placenta.
 Blood vessels connect within the placenta and divert blood from one fetus to the other.
 It occurs in about 15 percent of twins with a shared placenta.

 - abnormal amounts of amniotic fluid - Amniotic fluid abnormalities are more common in multiple pregnancies, especially for twins that share a placenta.

 - cesarean delivery - Abnormal fetal positions increase the chances of cesarean birth.

 - postpartum hemorrhage - The large placental area and over-distended uterus place a mother at risk for bleeding after delivery in many multiple pregnancies.